 Functional, multi-purpose design

-Our commitment is to create high quality products for versatile usage, which last through the most challenging conditions.
+Our commitment is to create high-quality products for versatile use, which last through the most challenging conditions.

-Multi-purpose products, designed for a variety of uses, enable a wide-range of activity while reducing long-term consumption.
+Multi-purpose products, designed for a variety of uses, enable a wide range of activities while reducing the need to buy more.
 We don’t want you to have a closet filled with single-purpose shells, insulation layers, or jackets.
-Whether it’s 3-in-1 jackets like Tvioddi, or multi-sport shells like Snaefell which are suitable for cycling, skiing, or hiking, kayaking or other outdoor activity.
+Whether it’s 3-in-1 jackets like Tvioddi, or multi-sport shells like Snaefell which are suitable for cycling, skiing, hiking, kayaking, or other outdoor activity.

 We make garments that last and our commitment is to never compromise on fabrics that are not durable.